wattrg/afmc2024_presentation/main.typ

 #slide(title: [Kokkos overview])[
   - C++ library managing mapping of parallelism of the algorithm to the parallelism of the hardware
-  - Can compile using vendor-provided compilers (e.g. CUDA or HIP), or can use SYCL.
+  - Can compile using vendor-provided compilers (e.g. CUDA or HIP), or can use SYCL, OpenMP, C++ threads etc.

-  #grid(
+  - Kokkos manages shared memory parallelisation
+    - Compatible with MPI, HPX, etc.

+  #rect(radius: 4pt, inset: 4pt,
+    grid(
       columns: (1fr, 1fr), inset: 4pt,
       [
         == Advantages
           - Automatic memory managment
           - Compile-time configurable memory layout (row major vs column major arrays)
+            - Helps get the best memory layout for a particular piece of hardware
           - Transparent managment of different memory spaces
-        - Can perform device specific optimisations
+          - Can perform device specific optimisations ],
-    ],
       [
         == Disadvantages
           - Still C++
           - Relies heavily on template meta-programming
             - may be confusing for C++ beginners
             - Compile times are longer, but not necessarily prohibitive ]
+    )
   )
 ]